- Mountain West

 The hotel’s den includes nearly 200 curated objects, many highlighting the “cat” and “bird” motifs in honor of the property’s namesake.

-On the rooftop, Kenzie Sitterud’s “Future Seat” sculptures combine stacks of colorful chairs, expressing the importance of women and LGBTQ+ people having a seat at the table.
+On the rooftop, Kenzie Sitterud’s “Future Seat” reflects the intersection of diversity, inclusion, and environmental awareness, using colorful chair-piled, tree-like monuments to depict the idea of having a "seat at the table."

 The new Catbird Hotel is the latest addition to Denver’s famous RiNo Arts District, which is peppered with vibrant murals, restaurants, and bars that blend industrial architecture and modern street styles.
 Catbird’s edgy, unabashed personality is fitting for the area, and with amenities like a rooftop restaurant and bar, it is sure to be enjoyed by locals and visitors alike.
 Designed as an extended-stay hotel, Catbird is full of functional yet funky features that both set the space apart and make it feel like home.
 Such was the idea behind Catbird’s extensive art collection, which was curated as an ode to everyone’s favorite eccentric aunt.